MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/new.md

 > [!NOTE]
 > You must be a system administrator to update the Dynamics 365 Guides solution.

-### Bugs fixed and other improvements

-- ???Anything to list here???

-> [!TIP]
+## Earlier releases

-> Looking for a list of earlier features?
+Looking for a list of features from earlier releases?
 Go to <a href="/dynamics365/mixed-reality/guides/version-history" target="_blank">Version history for Dynamics 365 Guides</a>.

 ## See also